At the end of a wet weekend, we woke to discover a miracle. The sun was shining.

-A change of plans to Visit Falkirk
+A day trip to Falkirk

 Created by artist Andy Scott, each 30-metre high sculpture weighs 300 tonnes.
 They’re a tribute to the working horses which once toiled in this industrial heartland of Scotland – towing barges, pulling heavy loads and dragging farm machinery behind them.

 Although symbolic of Scotland’s working horses, The Kelpies are also steeped in Scottish mythology.
-A Kelpies is a water spirit, usually seen in the form of a large black horse, but with the ability to shapeshift into human form.
+A Kelpie is a water spirit, usually seen in the form of a large black horse, but with the ability to shapeshift into human form.
 They’re found beside lochs and rivers and although they look beautiful, they’re deadly.
 They befriend humans, enticing them on to their back, before riding off into the water and drowning them.

-The stretch of canal by The Kepies was busy with boats.
+The stretch of canal by The Kelpies was busy with boats.
 We grabbed a coffee and stopped to watch a barge as it passed through a lock.
 There’s something quite wonderful about watching the water rise and fall in a canal lock.

 We lingered by The Kelpies a while, straining our necks to snap photos of them.
 From the roadside their scale is impressive, but up close they’re huge.
 On a sunny day, when the light hits them just right, they shimmer and glisten like the water in a cool mountain stream.
-As we admired their impressive scale the sky turned black and they appeared to glow.
-The contrast of black sky and silver kelpie was stunning.
+As we admired their impressive scale the sky turned black and they seemed to glow.
+The contrast of black sky and silver kelpies was stunning.

-Our next destination was the Falkirk Wheel but en-route we passed a slightly older Falkirk attraction.
+Our next destination was the Falkirk Wheel, but en-route we passed a slightly older Falkirk attraction.

-Visit Falkirk – The Antonine Wall
+The Antonine Wall

-The Antonine Wall is a Roman turf defence which stretches for 60 kilometers across the Central Belt of Scotland, from the River Clyde in the west to the River Forth in the east.
+The Antonine Wall is a Roman turf defence which stretches for 60 kilometres across the Central Belt of Scotland, from the River Clyde in the west to the River Forth in the east.
 When it was built in 142 AD to keep marauding Caledonian tribes out of Roman Britannia, it was a feat of engineering on a scale never seen before in Scotland.

 Not far from the aqueduct stands the Rough Castle Tunnel.
 It runs beneath the Antonine Wall and is wonderfully atmospheric.
 Walking along a narrow, dark path with water as black as the grave next to you, it’s hard not to feel spooked.
 As ever, the boy took it all in his stride and was eager to explore.
-I trod a more cautious path behind the pint-sized trailblazer!

-In was nice to leave the cold, damp tunnel and step back into daylight.
-Near the Visitor Centre we found a spot with a good view of the Falkirk Wheel, and watched in awe as it picked up a barge full of people and transported it 35 metres up into the air and onto the viaduct.
+It was nice to leave the cold, damp tunnel and step back into daylight.
+Near the Visitor Centre we found a spot with a good view of the Falkirk Wheel and watched in awe as it picked up a barge full of people and transported it 35 metres into the air and onto the viaduct.
 At the same time another barge was lowered down from the viaduct.
 It was really impressive and a wee bit hair-raising to watch.
 I’m not a fan of heights but I’ll definitely brave the wheel soon.

 The Pineapple is easily Scotland’s most bizarre building.
 Commissioned by the 4th Earl of Dunmore in 1761 the summerhouse must have raised some eyebrows when it was built.
 It’s not known for sure who the architect was, which could suggest he didn’t want the strange folly to become his legacy.

 In its early days there was a hothouse in the ground floor of the building.
 Amongst the exotic delights that were grown in it were pineapples.
-Pineapples grown in a pineapple, it’s no wonder the British aristocracy have a reputation for being a bit batty!
+Pineapples grown in a pineapple, it’s no wonder the British aristocracy have a reputation for being a bit batty.

 The Pineapple isn’t open to the public other than as a holiday let, but the large walled garden which it sits in is.
 It’s managed by the National Trust for Scotland and is definitely worth visiting if you’re ever in the area.
 It’s a pleasant place for a walk, plus you get to see a gigantic pineapple, which isn’t something you’ll see every day.

 As we were exploring the garden the heavens opened on us.
-I would have been happy to take shelter in the woodland trails on the estate but Mr G flew back to the car as if there was a serious risk of him dissolving in the rain!
+I would have been happy to take shelter in the woodland trails on the estate but Mr G flew back to the car as if there was a serious risk of him dissolving in the rain.

-Until next time …….
+Until next time ….